Table of Contents

 Modifying data with TAureliusDataset is just as easy as with any TDataset component.
 Call Edit, Insert, Append methods, and then call Post to confirm or Cancel to rollback changes.

-It's worth note that TAureliusDataset load and save data from and to the objects in memory.
+It's worth noting that TAureliusDataset loads and saves data from and to the objects in memory.
 It means when a record is posted, the underlying associated object has its properties updated according to field values.
 However the object is not necessarily persisted to the database.
-It depends on if the Manager property is set, or if you have set event handlers for object persistence, as illustrated in code below.
+It depends on if the Manager property is set, or if you have set event handlers for object persistence, as illustrated in code below:

 // Change Customer1.Name property